 Pismo Beach is one of the only places in the country where you can drive your car out onto the beach, get your tires wet, go camping, take your four-wheel drive out on the dunes, or just have a great day on the beach.
 At one time, you could drive for miles along the beach.
-Today the drivable area is restricted to a smaller area.
+Today the drivable area is restricted to a smaller space.

 Driving on Pismo Beach